-In codex exec, the final assistant message is still printed to stdout while progress is streamed separately.
-The --output-last-message flag writes that same final message to a file so you can reuse it later.
+In codex exec, progress output is streamed separately while the final agent message prints to stdout.
+The --output-last-message option writes that same final message to a chosen file path, so stdout remains readable and the saved file can be consumed by another command later.

-Use --json when another program needs every event from the run, or --output-schema when the saved response must follow a JSON contract.
-Choose a writable file path in an existing directory because Codex does not create missing parent directories for --output-last-message, and a later run replaces the file contents instead of appending to them.
+Use --output-last-message when the downstream step only needs one text result.
+Use --json when a consumer needs the full JSONL event stream, or --output-schema when the saved response must follow a JSON Schema contract.
+Choose a destination in an existing directory, because Codex reports a write error when the parent path is missing, and a later run replaces the file contents instead of appending.

 Related: How to enable JSON output in Codex

-Related: How to use output schema in Codex
+Related: How to use an output schema in Codex

 $ cat codex-response.txt OK.

-$ codex exec --output-last-message codex-response.txt "Reply with exactly: Updated OK."
+$ codex exec --output-last-message codex-response.txt "Return Updated OK."
 Updated OK.

---output-last-message overwrites the destination file when it already exists.
+--output-last-message replaces the destination file when it already exists.

 $ cat codex-response.txt Updated OK.